Linjun-Z/UE5.3_PCG_Env/README.md

 ### 1.2.
 Quick start from GitHub

-Download the project and add it to the content folder of your project.
+Download the project and add `PCG_Env` folder to the content folder of your project.

 > Then follow the same way start from the UE project.